bluecatlabs/gateway-workflows/Community/bulk/README.md

 Directions:
 1. Add a csv example file at file_repository/downloads/template.csv
+2. Copy tools.py and tools.json and tools.py to <gateway>/customizations/
-2. Optionally uncomment "view" in your form file if that is a needed input
+3. Optionally uncomment "view" in your form file if that is a needed input
-3. Write your code in the handlers in bulk_action.py
+4. Write your code in the handlers in bulk_action.py